stevewoolcock/WrenSharp/README.md

         return num * 2
     ");

-// If the function did not compile, the handle will be not be valid.
+// If the function did not compile, the WrenFn will be not be valid.
-// CreateFunction() can also be instructed to throw a WrenInterpretException in this case. if (dynamicFn.IsValid)
+// CreateFunction() can also be instructed to throw a WrenInterpretException. if (dynamicFn.IsValid)
 {
-    // Call the function via CreateFunctionCall()
-    WrenCall call = vm.CreateFunctionCall(
+    WrenCall call = dynamicFn.CreateCall();
-        functionHandle: dynamicFn,  // The function we created above
-        argCount: 2                 // It requires 2 arguments
-    );
     call.SetArg(0, true); // arg 0 (active)
     call.SetArg(1, 1234); // arg 1 (num)
     call.Call(out double returnValue);

     Console.WriteLine(returnValue); // Output: 2468
 }

+// WrenFn implements IDisposable, which will release the underlying WrenHandle
+// to the function that was created when Dispose() is called. dynamicFn.Dispose();

 ```